MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/build-learning-and-training-experiences-for-employees.md

 - **Create a learning and development landing page using SharePoint.** Create a SharePoint communication site using the [Learning Central SharePoint Communication site template](https://support.microsoft.com/office/use-the-sharepoint-learning-central-site-template-8a38c30a-746c-4081-8781-3679d6a3c0f6).
 Use the site to direct employees to events, news, and information about required learning and extra-curricular resources.

 - **Use Microsoft Teams to hold live learning events.** Meetings in Teams include audio, video, and screen sharing, and are great for communicating with groups of fewer than 300 individuals.
-Teams can be used for meetings that happen in-person, remotely, or a combination of the two.
+Teams can be used for meetings that happen in person, remotely, or a combination of the two.
 Additionally, the meeting can be recorded and shared with new employees who were unable to attend the meeting.

 - **Provide an opportunity for employees to learn from each other in Yammer.** [Create a Yammer channel](https://support.microsoft.com/office/join-and-create-a-community-in-yammer-56aaf591-1fbc-4160-ba26-0c4723c23fd6) just for new employees.
 Choose to create one NEO channel for the entire organization or region or create channels for each new group of new employees.
 Then, use the [Yammer web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da) on the SharePoint NEO site to integrate the conversation with other resources and contacts.